-Tweens & Teens Crafty Gift Guide (Series)
+Tweens & Teens Crafty Gift Ideas (Series)

 There are lots of sewing kits available for beginners in this age range, and one of my favorites is made by American Girl.
 The kids have loved making the matching baby animal sets.